26th Space Aggressor Squadron

 The 26th Space Aggressor Squadron is a unit of the United States Air Force located at Schriever Air Force Base, Colorado.
 It is part of the 926th Group and is the reserve associate of the 527th Space Aggressor Squadron.
+It was founded in 1914 as part of the New York National Guard and served in both world wars.
+It was reactivated as part of the Air Force Space Command in 2003.
+Its current mission is to train military personnel on how to deal with Global Positioning System and satellite communications outages and other threats.

+Mission

 The mission of the 26th Space Aggressor Squadron is to replicate enemy threats to space-based and space-enabled systems during tests and training exercises.
 By using Global Positioning System and satellite communications jamming techniques, it provides Air Force, joint and coalition military personnel with an understanding of how to recognize, mitigate, counter and defeat these threats.